arjundha/react-tetris/README.md

 If you're interested in building the project from the ground up, it is a fun tutorial that makes you brush up on components, hooks, and general React goodness.

+The eslint rules and prettier rules were expanded from the Airbnb Style Guide, with some modifications from myself.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).